The mountain of a thousand facets

 Témoignages

 concerning the Petit Saint-Bernard pass "A place steeped in history, marking the border with Italy.
 Long, demanding climb through authentic villages.
-Breathtaking panoramas at the summit, with Mont-Pourri and the Italian side of Mont-Blanc!"
+Breathtaking panoramas at the top, with Mont-Pourri and the Italian side of Mont-Blanc!"

 Maxime P. concerning the Cormet de Roselend "Difficult climb especially at the start, then at the end, but a magnificent pass, surely one of the most beautiful for me!